moustaam0/Algamal2022_analysis_w_OASIS/README.md

 This is how I used OASIS (https://github.com/zhoupc/OASIS_matlab) to analyze the data reported in Algamal et al. 2022 using Matlab, doi: https://doi.org/10.1101/2022.04.27.489759

 To install

 1- Download OASIS_matlab (https://github.com/zhoupc/OASIS_matlab

 2- Download the files and folders included in this repository (Algamal2022_analysis_w_OASIS)

 3- Copy all the files and folders in Algamal2022_analysis_w_OASIS, then paste them inside the folder (OASIS_matlab-master)

-4- You can then use the main file (CallCa) to analyze your data, make sure you cahnge the path to the path where OASIS_matlab-master is located (line 1 in CallCa.
+4- You can then use the main file (CallCa) to analyze your data, make sure you cahnge the path to the path where OASIS_matlab-master is located (line 1 in CallCa)

 To analyze data imported from Suite2p, do the following.